jpg6453/holiday-hub/README.md

 - View Holiday Hub on all your devices so that you can keep searching wherever you are.

 ### Manual Functionality Testing

+**Browsers**

+The site was tested on the following browsers: Chrome, Firefox, Safari, Internet Explorer & Edge on desktop and laptop devices.

+**Mobile Devices**

+- The devices used for testing were:
+    - iPhone 6s, XR
+    - iPad Air
+    - Samsung S10

 **Navigation**